lucwl/al-cs-notes/Paper 2/11 - Big Data/11 - Big Data.md

-'Big Data' is a catch-all ter for data that won't fit the usual containers.
+'Big Data' is a catch-all term for data that won't fit the usual containers.

 # Big Data